Get the Marcus mobile banking app

 $20,800

-Did you know that the IRS allows individuals who are age 65 or older or blind to take an additional standard deduction?
+Did you know that the IRS allows individuals who are age 65 and older or are blind to take an additional standard deduction?
 If this applies to you or your spouse, be sure to check the appropriate boxes on your Form 1040.
+See IRS topic #551: Standard Deduction for more information.

 Remind me, what’s the standard deduction?